Facial Serum Vs. Facial Moisturizer – What Is The Difference?

 - Opt for serums with glycolic acid, hyaluronic acid, and vitamin E for dry skin.
 Choose serums with vitamin E, vitamin C, and ferulic acid to fight aging signs.

-- Improve uneven skin tone, discoloration, and blotchiness with serums that contain kojic acid and glycolic acid.
+- Improve uneven skin tone, discoloration, and blotchiness with serums that contain kojic acid and glycolic acid, instead of concealing them with cosmetics that might make the issue worse.

 - Serums with vitamin E, ceramides, niacinamide, collagen peptides, and glycolic acid are great for treating dry, flaky skin.